Unity7/EXTRAvert/readme.md

 Purpose:
 A website that provide users with the ability to search for events, flights, and hotels within a city.
 It allows the user to quickly browse in order to make a decision on planning a trip.

-Built With:
+Built With: HTML, CSS, Bulma CSS, Javascript, JQuery
-HTML
-CSS
-Bulma CSS
-Javascript
-JQuery

 Website: